Woman charged after remains found near Nash Co. home believed to be woman missing since 2004

 "What we found is it appears to be the remains of one person that was in a shallow grave, wrapped in debris in the backyard here," Stone said.

-He said it is an active murder investigation and they have a suspect who they are talking to in relation to the case.
+He said it is an active murder investigation and they had a suspect who they were talking to in relation to the case.

 Since human remains were found, the search has been halted until a forensic pathologist responds to the scene.